To include a data file into your data science environment, you need to copy the

 If you take a look at the DVC-file created by

 dvc add, you will see that outputs are tracked in the

 field.
 In this file, only one output is specified.
 The output contains the data

-file path in the repository and its MD5 checksum.
-This checksum determines a
+file path in the repository and its MD5 hash.
+This hash value determines the

 location of the actual content file in the